Clinical Pharmacology Analytical Core

-After the initial consultation, investigators may then provide the Clinical Pharmacology Analytical Core with drug (and/or metabolite), internal standard, biological samples and a high performance liquid chromatography column.
+After the initial consultation, investigators may then provide the Clinical Pharmacology Analytical Core with drug (and/or metabolite) and biological samples.

-Initially, the core performs multiple tests to identify the optimum detector settings, chromatography system and purification procedures for quantification of compound.
+Initially, the core will perform multiple tests to identify the optimum detector settings, chromatography conditions, and extraction procedures for quantification of compound.
 Biological samples will be assayed when a standard operating procedure has been resolved.
-Then, the results (in units of concentration) will be communicated to the investigator.
+The results (in units of concentration) will be communicated to the investigator.